louisealberti/Horta/README.md

-# HORTA
+# HORTA - Integrator Project

+#### Integrator project comprises the knowledge acquired in the course Web Full Stack Java - Digital House

 ![Home](https://github.com/louisealberti/Integrator_Project_-_Horta/blob/master/IP-Horta-Home.png)

+###### New consumption habits and lifestyle have changed the way people relate to food.
+Due to economic, health, environmental or leisure reasons, the amount of individuals that produce part of the food they consume at their homes has increased.
+Horta application offers assistance for cultivating urban residential gardens, and helping with their care routine.

 ![PlantSearch](https://github.com/louisealberti/Integrator_Project_-_Horta/blob/master/IP-Horta-PlantSearch.png)
 ![PlantProfile](https://github.com/louisealberti/Integrator_Project_-_Horta/blob/master/IP-Horta-PlantProfile.png)
 ![UserProfile](https://github.com/louisealberti/Integrator_Project_-_Horta/blob/master/IP-Horta-UserProfile.png)

-Integrator project comprises the knowledge acquired in the course Web Full Stack Java - Digital House

 Visit the final project at: